Supreme Committee for the Liberation of Lithuania: In exile

-Functions of VLIK were resumed in October 1944 in Würzburg, but soon moved to Reutlingen ahead of the approaching Red Army.
+The functions of VLIK were resumed in October 1944 in Würzburg, but soon moved to Reutlingen ahead of the approaching Red Army.
 VLIK remained in Reutlingen until 1955.
 Mykolas Krupavičius became the new chairman.
 VLIK united 15 different political organizations, whose members held a variety of political views and that hindered decision making.
 In July 1945, before the Potsdam Conference, VLIK sent memorandums to Winston Churchill and Harry S. Truman asking not to recognize Lithuania's occupation by the Soviet Union and asking for help reestablishing independent Lithuania.
-Numerous further notes were sent to the United Nations, various diplomats, academics, journalists promoting their cause and reporting human right violations in Lithuania.
+Numerous further notes were sent to the United Nations, various diplomats, academics, and journalists, promoting their cause and reporting human right violations in Lithuania.
 VLIK also reestablished ELTA news service, including radio broadcasts.
-VLIK attempted to establish contacts with the armed resistance in Lithuania, but had only limited communication with Juozas Lukša.
+VLIK attempted to establish contacts with the armed resistance in Lithuania, but only had limited communication with Juozas Lukša.

 VLIK positioned itself as the Lithuanian Seimas (the parliament) and claimed that its executives were equivalent of a cabinet.
 Despite its claims, VLIK was not recognized by any foreign country as a representative of Lithuania.
 It further claimed that Lithuanian diplomats, still active in pre-war embassies of independent Lithuania, were subordinates to VLIK.
 This caused decade-long disagreements with Stasys Lozoraitis, who was in charge of the diplomatic service and had a back-dated appointment as prime minister by the last president of Lithuania Antanas Smetona.
 This tension was one of the reasons why the Lithuanians were unable to form a recognized government-in-exile.
 Several attempts were made to ease the tension between VLIK (representing the nation) and the diplomatic service (representing the state).
-The first was a conference in Berne in July 1946.
-It was decided to form an Executive Council, but it never took off.
+The first was a conference in Bern in July 1946.
+It was decided that they would form an Executive Council, but it never took off.
 The second conference was held in Paris in August 1947.

 As war refugees moved out of the displaced persons camps to the United States, VLIK also moved its headquarters to New York City in 1955.
 After the move, VLIK's political agenda became less prominent.
 The activists realized that there will be no quick solution to the Cold War.
-VLIK's main goal was to maintain non-recognition of Lithuania's occupation and dissemination of information from behind the iron curtain.
-VLIK established the Lithuanian World Community with a mission to promote Lithuanian language and culture among Lithuanians living abroad.
-Eventually VLIK ceased to exist after Lithuania declared independence in 1990.
+VLIK's main goal was to maintain non-recognition of Lithuania's occupation and dissemination of information from behind the Iron Curtain.
+VLIK established the Lithuanian World Community with a mission of promoting Lithuanian language and culture among Lithuanians living abroad.
+Eventually, VLIK ceased to exist after Lithuania declared independence in 1990.